quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 they also have each other's stateless reset token unless that key has changed in the interim.

-The encrypte mode needs to generate different cipher text for each generated Connection ID instance to protect the Server ID.
+The encrypted mode needs to generate different cipher text for each generated Connection ID instance to protect the Server ID.
 To do so, at least four octets of the CID are reserved for a nonce that, if used only once, will result in unique cipher text for each Connection ID.